 The Murramarang South Coast Walk

-The Murramarang South Coast Walk project is a 4-day walking trail totalling 39 kilometres of world class, purpose-built trails and associated infrastructure in Murramarang National Park on the New South Wales south coast.
-The walk will commence near Batemans Bay and traverse a spectacular coastal landscape, connecting with Durras, Pebbly Beach and Kioloa to finish at Bawley Point.
+The Murramarang South Coast Walk is a 46-kilometre multi-day walking trail on the South Coast of the New South Wales.
+The walk will start near Batemans Bay and traverse the spectacular coastline of Murramarang National Park.
+The walk will connect the coastal villages of Maloney’s Beach, Durras, Depot Beach, Kioloa and Bawley Point.
 The walk will deliver an outstanding immersive visitor experience in one of the most stunning and pristine stretches of coastline in NSW.
-The diversity of natural landscapes, vegetation and wildlife combines with ancient rock formations and ocean vistas to create many memorable moments for walkers.
+The natural landscapes, vegetation and wildlife combines with ancient rock formations and ocean vistas to create many memorable moments for walkers.

 What the project involves

-The combination of nature and existing overnight accommodation in the 5 villages, presents a very exciting opportunity to create a new multi-day walking experience.
+The combination of nature and existing overnight accommodation in the coastal villages, presents a very exciting opportunity to create a new multi-day walking experience on the South Coast

 The walker will be able to choose from luxury accommodation in resort villas, affordable beach shacks or cabins, or camp in one of the Parks’ camping areas.
-The walk is also perfectly suited to be undertaken as separate day walks and includes the creation of a loop walk at Maloneys beach and headland on day 1.
-This feature will deliver a new attraction for Batemans Bay.
+The walk is also perfectly suited to be undertaken as separate day walks and includes a new trail head and facilities at Maloneys beach near Batemans Bay.

-The proposed walk has been awarded $3.64 million funding by the NSW Regional Growth – Environment and Tourism Fund program, an initiative of the NSW Department of Industry, that provides funding for infrastructure that supports regional economic growth, creates local employment opportunities, and drives growth in the visitor economy.
+The Murramarang South Coast Walk has been awarded $3.64 million funding by the NSW Regional Growth – Environment and Tourism Fund program, an initiative of the NSW Department of Industry, that provides funding for infrastructure that supports regional economic growth, creates local employment opportunities, and drives growth in the visitor economy.